This week, the ratings of six capital markets stocks on Portfolio Grader are down. Each of these rates a “D” (“sell”) or “F” overall (“strong sell”).

 Oaktree Capital Group, LLC Class A (OAK) is on the decline this week, earning a D (“sell”) after receiving a C (“hold”) last week.
 Oaktree Capital is a global investment management company focused on alternative markets.
 In Portfolio Grader’s specific subcategories of Earnings Growth and Sales Growth, OAK also gets F’s.
 To get an in-depth look at OAK, get Portfolio Grader’s complete analysis of OAK stock.

-This week, Golub Capital BDC, Inc. (GBDC) drops from a C to a D rating.
-Golub Capital is an externally managed, closed-end, non-diversified management investment company.
+Golub Capital BDC, Inc.’s (GBDC) rating weakens this week, dropping to a D versus last week’s C. Golub Capital is an externally managed, closed-end, non-diversified management investment company.
 For more information, get Portfolio Grader’s complete analysis of GBDC stock.

 Apollo Global Management, LLC Class A (APO) earns an F (“strong sell”) this week, moving down from last week’s grade of D (“sell”).
 Apollo Global Management is engaged in investing and operating in private equity, capital markets and real estate businesses.
-The stock rates an F in Earnings Growth, Earnings Momentum and Earnings Revisions.
-Earnings Surprise, Cash Flow and Sales Growth also get F’s.
-The trailing PE Ratio for the stock is 56.00.
+The stock currently has a trailing PE Ratio of 36.90.
 To get an in-depth look at APO, get Portfolio Grader’s complete analysis of APO stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.